eligrubbs/euchre-rs/README.md

 # euchre-rs
 Implementation of Euchre in Rust.

+### Setup

 ## As a first milestone:
-I want this implementation of Euchre to be a CLI game that you can play against.
+- [X] I want this implementation of Euchre to be a CLI game that you can play against.

 ### Features:
 - I want the logs of the game to be dumped to a file called output.txt, if not specified.